+70) exists because unlimited wants exceed the limited resources available to fulfill those

+wants.

+A) Scarcity

+B) Productive efficiency

+C) The command economy

+D) Economic growth

+Answer: A

+Diff: 2 Page Ref: 36

+Topic: Scarcity

+2CE: 1CE

-Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think
+Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think like an economist

-- 67) To compete in the automobile market, Toyota must make many strategic decisions, such as whether to introduce a new car model, whether to produce alternative-fuel vehicles, and where to advertise.
-At Toyota's Cambridge, Ontario plant, managers must decide on the monthly production quantities of their Corolla, Matrix, Rav4, and Lexus RX 350 models.
-In making these decisions, the managers - A) face no trade-offs because the Cambridge plant only produces these four models of the many Toyota models produced worldwide. - B) face trade-offs, because producing more of one model means producing less of the others. - C) will choose to only produce the quantity of Corolla, Matrix, Rav4, and RX 350 models where marginal cost equals zero. - D) will always decide on production quantities at which revenues are maximized.
+AACSB: Reflective Thinking

+Special Feature: None

+71) To compete in the automobile market, Toyota must make many strategic decisions, such as whether

+to introduce a new car model, whether to produce alternative-fuel vehicles, and where to advertise.
+At

+Toyota's Cambridge, Ontario plant, managers must decide on the monthly production quantities of

+their Corolla, Matrix, Rav4, and Lexus RX 450h models.
+In making these decisions, the managers

+A) face no trade-offs because the Cambridge plant only produces these four models of the many Toyota

+models produced worldwide.

+B) face trade-offs, because producing more of one model means producing less of the others.

+C) will choose to only produce the quantity of Corolla, Matrix, Rav4, and RX 350 models where

+marginal cost equals zero.

+D) will always decide on production quantities at which revenues are maximized.

+Answer: B

+Diff: 2 Page Ref: 35

+Topic: Opportunity Cost

+2CE: Classic (1CE)- updated for 2CE

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

+AACSB: Reflective Thinking

 Special Feature: Chapter Opener: Managers Make Choices at Toyota

-68) The principle of is that the economic cost of using a factor of production is the alternative use of that factor that is given up.
+72) The principle of is that the economic cost of using a factor of production is the alternative

+use of that factor that is given up.

 A) marginal cost

 B) opportunity cost

-C) normative economics
+C) normative economics D) ontropyeopayachin

 D) entrepreneurship

+Answer: B

+Diff: 2 Page Ref: 36 Topic: Opportunity Cost

+2CE: 1CE

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

+AACSB: Reflective Thinking

-- 69) The production possibilities frontier shows - A) the various products that can be produced now and in the future. - B) the maximum attainable combinations of two products that may be produced in a particular time period with available resources. - C) what an equitable distribution of products among citizens would be. - D) what people want firms to produce in a particular time period.
+- 73) The production possibilities frontier shows - A) the various products that can be produced now and in the future. - B) the maximum attainable combinations of two products that may be produced in a particular time period with available resources. - C) what an equitable distribution of products among citizens would be. - D) what people want firms to produce in a particular time period.